A Guide to the TFT Carousel Rounds

 - Bramble Vest is an amazing defensive item

-- Titan’s Resolve is also a great item that is good on tanks or even Crit Damage carries.
+- Titan’s Resolve is also a great item that is good on tanks and carries.

 - Infinity Edge and Last Whisper are great damage items on many attack damage carries.

-- Jeweled Gauntlet is probably the best magic damage item on most carries.
+- Jeweled Gauntlet is also a great magic damage item on most carries.

 Needlessly Large Rod